The Centre for the History of the Book - past, present and future

 In its lifetime, the Centre hosted visiting fellows, public lectures, workshops and seminars on all aspects of the material culture of the text, as well as running the MSc in Book History and Material Culture.
 It was founded by Professor Bill Bell, who was later succeeded as Director by Professor Tom Mole.

 While the Centre is no longer active, you can still access a number of its resources.
+You can also browse the Centre's former website on the UK Web Archive - a partnership of the six UK Legal Deposit Libraries, including the National Library of Scotland.

 What’s next for book history at Edinburgh?